TheCyber420/cdTris/README.md

 ```

 # The goal
-This project was done in order to get a basic graps of the Raylib library and to practice my c-code
+This project was done in order to get a basic graps of the Raylib library and to practice my c-code.
-It was coded with readability and expandability in mind
+It was coded with readability and expandability in mind.
-I chose tetris as it is not only fun to play, but fun to figure out the nuances and quirks
+I chose tetris as it is not only fun to play, but also a good way to practice building a proper architecture for a program.

 ## Chosen Ruleset
 Tetris has many different rules depending on what version you play, for this clone I have chosen: